cathalaherne2/redis/Part1/README.md

 this worked and I was able to install redis

-> step 4: setup Redis enterprise on that server
+>step 4: setup Redis enterprise on that server
+---
 <img width="1232" alt="Screenshot 2024-12-17 at 21 28 00" src="https://github.com/user-attachments/assets/ae155116-5db1-450f-a893-c524fe162660" />

 I Created a cluster from scratch within the UI and see the following prompt: